openSUSE/openSUSE-git/notes-about-git.md

 <scmsync>ssh://git@code.opensuse.org:pool/package.git#Tumbleweed</scmsync>
 ```

-The hashtag in the URL is used in some package manager to specify a
+The hash in the URL is used in some package manager to specify a
 branch name.